Campaign Setup

 • None - No IP address will be saved

-• There are 3 redirect types available in CPV Lab Pro, 2 of them that hide the referrer, but are slower than the redirect that sends referrers:
+• There are 3 redirect types available in CPV Lab Pro and CPV One, 2 of them that hide the referrer, but are a little slower than the redirect that sends referrers:

 This field is available in Direct Link and Landing Page Campaigns Only